 What does it mean to go through orientation with TransAm Trucking?

-TransAm Trucking hires all sorts of drivers – from experienced contractors and company drivers, to students straight out of truck driving school.
+TransAm Trucking hires all sorts of drivers – from experienced drivers to recent graduates straight out of truck driving school.
 The needs of our drivers depend greatly on the level of their experiences in the trucking industry.

 Tried and True

-For inexperienced mentee drivers, TransAm devotes the first days of orientation to training and reviewing over-the-road skills.
+For new drivers, TransAm devotes the first days of orientation to training and reviewing over-the-road skills.
 The idea is to reduce stress through preparation.
 Starting a new career is a big undertaking.
-Getting on-the-job training, in a controlled environment, allows students to practice their skills before getting behind the wheel with their mentors.
-Mentees are encouraged to ask questions and take their time.
+Getting on-the-job training, in a controlled environment, allows students to practice their skills before getting behind the wheel.
+Drivers are encouraged to ask questions and take their time.
 It’s better to do something safely, instead of quickly.

 If a new driver is going to make a commitment to TransAm Trucking, we are going to make a commitment to them.
 This means offering a Training & Development team that knows what it means to be a truck driver.
-It means providing mentors we know will help our students succeed.
-Our goal is to make mentees as confident in their skills as possible before getting in their own trucks.
+Our goal is to make drivers as confident in their skills as possible before getting in their own trucks.
 Moreover, our training does not stop with orientation.
 Our Training & Development team is willing to work with drivers whenever they want to refresh a skill.
 Our team also sets up quarterly safety classes as an additional resource for company drivers, and those classes are also available to independent contractors at their option.
 Training does not stop at orientation.
 It’s an ongoing process.